Fire Extinguishers: Understanding Types and Fire Classes

 Water Extinguishers

-(Type A) are suitable for Class A fires only.
-They should not be used on grease or electrical fires.
+Suitable for Class A fires only.
+They should not be used on grease fires or electrical fires, as water can spread the fire or cause electrocution.

 Foam Extinguishers

-(Type AFFF) can be used safely on Class A and B fires.
-They coat the fuel with a blanket of foam to remove oxygen.
+(Type AFFF) Effective on Class A and B fires.
+They coat the fuel with a foam blanket, removing oxygen and extinguishing the fire.

 CO2 Extinguishers